fbaru-dev/code-optimization/README.md

 # Code Optimization Tutorial
 This is a set of tutorial codes which I use to teach code optimization techniques and tools.

+TODO: check the new fadded part in the base version and try to think about cache blocking